 Outreach Workshop: The Fossil Record

-We’ll take a look at actual fossils and find clues hidden within that will help us learn something about life millions of years ago.
-Students will get to invent their own prehistoric animals, follow along in the story of fossilization, and learn about our planet’s various biologic and geologic processes.
+We’ll take a look at actual fossils and learn about life millions of years ago.
+Students will get to invent their own prehistoric animals, follow along in the story of fossilization, and learn about how a paleontologist pieces together the clues hidden among the fossil record.

 Fossil Record Pre-visit Vocabulary

 Carbon: A non-metallic, naturally occurring element essential to the structure of all organic compounds.

 Carnivore: An animal that eats only other animals.

 Fossil: Any trace of an organism from a previous geological era.